 What Is Good Irradiance for Red Light Therapy?

 What Is the Difference Between Irradiance, Power Density, and Fluence?

-- Irradiance (mW/cm²).
-The intensity of light reaching a surface per unit area per unit time.
+- Irradiance (mW/cm²): the intensity of light reaching a surface per unit area per unit time.
 This is the live rate of energy delivery during a session.

-- Fluence or energy density (J/cm²).
-The total energy delivered per unit area over the full duration of a session.
+- Fluence or energy density (J/cm²): the total energy delivered per unit area over the full duration of a session.
 This is irradiance multiplied by time in seconds.
-Fluence is what you are optimising when you calculate session duration.
-One joule equals one milliwatt times 1000 seconds, or one watt per second.
+The relationship is: J/cm² = (mW/cm² / 1000) x seconds.

+What Is Good Irradiance for Red Light Therapy?